tasneemrz/tasneemrz/README.md

 <h1 align="center">Hi 👋, I'm Tasneem</h1>

-🔍 I’m currently exploring web development, AI
+🌱 I’m currently learning Web development
+🔎 Love exploring the field of Artificial Intelligence and Machine Learning
+🤝 Open to collaborating on interesting projects
 📫 How to reach me **tasneemrzwn@gmail.com**

 ###